mykytatishkin/FopBillApplication/README.md

 # PEBillApplication 🧾
-First of all, short story tell.
-In my IT Academy, I took a task to make an desctop application in WPF.
-After that a went to my close friends and parents and asked them for idea.
-One of them gave me an idea to make application for FOP to generate bills using DataBase, i think, it will be a SQL Server.
+Let me start with a short story.
+At my IT academy, I got an assignment to make a desktop application in WPF.
+After that I went to my close friends and parents and asked them for an idea.
+One of them gave me the idea to make an application for individual entrepreneurs to generate invoices using a database, I think it will be SQL Server.
-<br> So, it this repository, you can check my work and result of my work!
+<br> So, in this repository, you can check my work and result of my work!

 > If you want to use this, you should download <a href="https://www.microsoft.com/en-US/download/details.aspx?id=101064">SQL Server Express</a>
 ```TSQL